rdevans87/ReadMeGenerator_NodeJs/README.md

   ## Installation

-  1.) run npm i inquirer to install dependencies  2.) run node index.js to start application
+  1.) run npm i to install dependencies  2.) run node index.js to invoke application

   ## Usage

-  Please refer to the readme.md file at the root of this repository for a walkthrough video
+  Please refer to readme file at the root of this repository to watch a walkthrough video

   ## Credits

-  Sole developer
+  Sole Developer

   ## Contributing

-  Fork this repo and install node.js to start contributing
+  Fork this repository and install node.js to begin contributing

   ## Tests

-  command line test from integrated terminal
+  command line tests with integreated terminal

   ## Questions